cloudy-native/chakrathemes.com/README.md

 ### Creating a New Theme

 1. Start by selecting the "Colors" tab and add your primary brand colors
-2. Use the color picker or upload an image to extract colors
+2. Use the color picker or choose from theme presets
+3. Use the "Image Color" tab to extract colors from uploaded images
-3. Move to the "Typography" tab to set up your font styles
+4. Move to the "Typography" tab to set up your font styles
-4. Configure spacing values in the "Spacing" tab
+5. Configure spacing values in the "Spacing" tab
-5. Adjust border radius and shadows in the "Borders & Shadows" tab
+6. Adjust border radius and shadows in the "Borders & Shadows" tab
+7. Preview theme elements in the "Cards & Layouts" tab
-6. Preview your theme with cards and components in the "Your Theme" tab
+8. Preview your theme with components in the "Components Preview" tab
-7. Copy the generated theme code to use in your Chakra UI project
+9. Copy the generated theme code to use in your Chakra UI project

 ### Working with Colors

 The Colors tab provides a unified interface for creating and managing color palettes:

 - Add new colors by clicking the "New Color" button
-- Choose between using the color picker, extracting from an image, or browsing inspiration palettes
+- Use the dedicated color picker tab for detailed color selection
+- Use the "Image Color" tab to extract and use colors from uploaded images
+- Browse theme presets for quick starting points
 - Explore themed inspiration palettes like "Summer Breeze," "Retro Wave," or "Cosmic Voyage"
 - Name your color (e.g., "primary", "accent", "brand")
 - The editor automatically generates a full color palette with shades